robthompson16/support-for-early-career-teachers/content/ucl/year-1-making-productive-use-of-assessment.md

 caption: "Year 1"
 ---

-In this module you'll build on your existing knowledge of assessment principles.
+In this module you’ll build on your existing knowledge of assessment principles.

 ## Week 1: module audit